deepkit/deepkit-website2/src/pages/documentation/runtime-types/validation.md

 //]
 ```

 Take advantage of the benefits that TypeScript offers you.
-For example, more complex types like a `user` can be reused in multiple places without having to declare it again and again.
-For example, if a `user` is to be validated without its `id`, TypeScript utitilies can be used to quickly and efficiently create derived subtypes.
+For example, more complex types like a `User` can be reused in multiple places without having to declare it again and again.
+For example, if a `User` is to be validated without its `id`, TypeScript utitilies can be used to quickly and efficiently create derived subtypes.
 Very much in the spirit of DRY (Don't Repeat Yourself).

 ```typescript
 type UserWithoutId = Omit<User, 'id'>;